ansible/receptor/docs/source/receptorctl/receptorctl_version.rst

 .. contents::
    :local:

-``receptorctl version`` Displays version information for receptorctl and the Receptor node to which it is connected.
+``receptorctl version`` displays version information for receptorctl and the Receptor node to which it is connected.

 Command syntax: ``receptorctl --socket=<socket_path> version``